-Seven passengers managed to get off the bus, CNN affiliate KEYE-TV
+Seven passengers managed to get off the bus, CNN affiliate KEYE-TV in Austin reported.

 Ramirez suffered minor injuries, including a gash on her ankle, Flores said.
 Flores said Ramirez is a widow and a retired railroad commission employee.
 Ramirez does not live in the senior center but is an active member there, Flores said.

 Bastrop Senior Center President Barbara Adkins said 27 people on the bus were from the center.